 Don’t get overwhelmed.
 Just think about the major needs you have now that you’ll still need abroad and start asking questions.

-Any move comes with costs.
-Yours will also come with ever-so-expensive plane tickets.
+Now, we know you're a little low on cash, but the reality is—any move comes with costs.
+Yours will also come with plane tickets.
 Create a budget and some savings goals, and get to it.

 The easiest way to make some money is by selling your stuff!
 Have a yard sale, post on Craigslist, tell your friend that wall art she always admired is up for grabs (for a price...sorry, friend).
 There will be a lot that you don’t need while you are gone and probably won’t even need when you return.